isaiahbjork/soccer_ai/README.md

 ## Usage
-Run all cells and then input home team and then away team into the shell.
+Run all cells, input home team, and then away team into the shell.

 ## Notebooks
 All data comes from https://www.football-data.co.uk/